 - By: Lekha Menon

-In his long innings at the iconic IHCL group, Ranjit Phillipose, Area Director, Middle East and General Manager, has faced several challenges.
+In his long innings at the iconic IHCL group, Ranjit Phillipose, Area Director, Middle East and General Manager, has handled several challenging projects.
 Over the decades, he has been associated with significant Taj properties, such as the ones in London, San Francisco, Mauritius, Mumbai, Seychelles and, now, the UAE, overseeing hotel openings, rebranding projects, and expanding to newer territories.

 However, 2020 has probably presented a situation like none other.
 With the entire hospitality sector reeling under the impact of COVID-19, hoteliers like him have had to lead the fight on many fronts—from keeping operations running and maintaining the highest safety and hygiene standards, to sustaining customers’ interest in the brand as well as planning and adapting to new realities.